Q&A with Minty

 Has any place or environment affected your work?

-In the last couple of months I started a series of drawings of Venice.
-Initially when I drew a canal view I was treating it in the same way I would treat a street view by outlining the context and only drawing one building in the picture.
+When working on a new series of drawings of Venice I initially thought to draw the canal view in the same way I would treat a street view by outlining the context and only drawing one building in the picture.
 However when it came to drawing Venice the canals are such a defining element of what makes Venice so unique.
-In the last month I tried a new idea of drawing the reflections in the water which gives a hint of the contextual buildings.
+So I tried a new idea of drawing the reflections in the water which gives a hint of the contextual buildings.

 Your drawings are so intricate, yet you balance negative space so effectively which makes them almost minimal.
 Can you tell me more about your style?